LiveUI/FTCoreText/README.md

 # FTCoreText

+A Swift 6 refactor of the original Objective-C component with support for Swift Package Manager.

-An open source Objective-C interface component that makes use of the CoreText framework to render static text content using a highly customisable markup syntax.
+An open source Swift interface component that uses the CoreText framework to render static text content with a highly customisable markup syntax.

 <table>
   <tr>